incel84/PF-Lab03-25k-2532/README.md

 # PF-Lab03-25k-2532
-# 👋 Hello, I'm Muhammad
+# 👋 Hello, I'm Jawad

 ## 🎓 About Me
 I'm a passionate programming student currently exploring the world of software development.
 I enjoy solving problems, building small projects, and learning new technologies.